-Quite simply, there is no other channel strip on the planet that has the versatility of the ARC-1.1.
-What you have here is a mic/line preamp, parametric equaliser and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
+Quite simply, there is no other recording channel strip on the planet that has the versatility of the ARC-1.1.
+What you have here is a mic/line preamp, parametric equalizer and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
 The ARC is not just one piece of kit but multiple pieces bundled into one chassis with a clever relay routing system so you can assign each element to the main signal path or to externally accessed I/O.

 The signal path of the ARC utilizes high end audio opamps from Analog Devices which have been selected for their wide frequency response and naturally warm sound.
 These devices are also used in our SOC-1.1 compressor, which has been likened by many to sound like a tube unit.
 The mic preamp input uses our BE40 True Class A amplifiers to provide impressively low noise at high gains.
 The output section of the ARC includes a switchable steel core transformer that adds a more vintage sound if so desired.